dotnet/AspNetCore.Docs/aspnetcore/blazor/includes/handle-errors/error-boundaries.md

 * The exception is handled by the error boundary.
 * Error UI is rendered (`An error has occurred!`).

 By default, the `ErrorBoundary` component renders an empty `<div>` element with the `blazor-error-boundary` CSS class for its error content.
-The colors, text, and icon for the default UI are defined using CSS in the app, so you're free to customize the error UI.
+The colors, text, and icon for the default UI are defined using CSS in the app's stylesheet in the `wwwroot` folder, so you're free to customize the error UI.

 You can also change the default error content by setting the `ErrorContent` property: